RedisLabs/redislabs-docs/content/rdi/reference/data-transformation-block-types/redis_write.md

       key:
         expression: concat(['invoice_id:', InvoiceId])
         language: jmespath
+      mapping: # only the fields listed below will be written to a JSON document
+        - InvoiceId: id # this will create an element with a different name
+        - InvoiceDate: date
+        - BillingAddress: address.primary.street # this will create a nested element in the JSON document
+        - BillingCity: "address.primary.city name" # this will create a nested element with a space in the name
+        - BillingState: address.primary.state
+        - BillingPostalCode: "address.primary.zip\\.code" # this will create a nested element with a dot in the name
+        - Total # this will create an element with the same name as the original field
       on_update: merge
   # this block will use the explicitly specified connection: target1 - it must be defined in config.yaml
   # the data will be written to the corresponding Redis set, based on a value of the key expression